 What do all these events have in common?
-They all use experiences to convey a message and get attendees involved with an overarching goal.
+Experiential events use experiences to convey a message and get attendees involved with an overarching goal.
 If you’re looking to collect quality leads, show off a product or offering, or make meaningful connections with people in your industry, event marketing is a great strategy to add to your marketing campaign.

 Event marketing, done right, should help your organization achieve a goal.
 Ask yourself what you want to achieve by participating in or hosting your event.
 Your answer will guide your approach to your event strategy.
 If you’re looking for some guidance, the following list contains a variety of reasons you may want to consider incorporating an event into your overall marketing strategy.

 Benefits of event marketing include the following: